 To take advantage of the latest features, upgrade the platforms to the recommended versions stated above.

 MiCloud Management Portal is compatible with older versions of Mitel platforms.
-For a list of backward compatible versions of Mitel platforms, please refer to reference document [5].
+For a list of backward compatible versions of Mitel platforms, refer to document [5] in References.

 4.2 LAN/WAN Requirements